 I already said that Morgan is very similar to my best friend, Melody Barnum-Duckworth.
 We have known each other since 5th grade, but became inseparable in 8th grade after Melody went through a tragedy similar to Morgan’s back story.
 Like Morgan, Melody is adventurous, but cautious.
-She has a bad habit of popping her gum – that hasn’t changed at all!
-She is a true blonde and, yes, she did go through a dark-hair-dying stint recently.
+She has a bad habit of popping her gum.
 Her eyes are very blue, and I’ve always been jealous of them.
 Like Morgan balances Whitnee out, so Melody does the same for me.
 She is even-keel when I am dramatic and gives me perspective when I need it.
 And she’s always got my back.

 I do have to admit that Caleb is largely based on my husband, Sam.
-But I also think certain aspects of Gabriel’s character – like his leadership skills and passionate spirit – can be a lot like Sam too.
-Caleb’s feelings for Whitnee are definitely taken from real-life experiences – even down to some of his lines of dialogue.
-When Sam read the book the first time, he was like, “I distinctly remember saying that to you!”
-(Be careful what you say – it may end up in someone’s novel someday.)
-Sam is the true author of the cow jokes … yes, those are real.
-Sam has already said that he will be kind of offended if Whitnee doesn’t end up with Caleb at the end of the series, but he is the first to admit that Gabriel is one of his favorite characters.
-(I have to say here that Gabriel makes the third point in very fascinating love triangle for me, which means the future is certainly not set in stone at this point.
+But I also think certain aspects of Gabriel’s character—like his leadership skills and passionate spirit—can be a lot like Sam too.
+Caleb’s feelings for Whitnee are definitely taken from real-life experiences even down to some of his lines of dialogue.
+When Sam read the book the first time, he was like, “I distinctly remember saying that to you before we started dating!”
+(Be careful what you say; it may end up in someone’s novel someday.)
+Sam is the true author of the cow jokes and is very invested in what happens with Whitnee and Caleb.
+He has made it clear that he will be kind of offended if Whitnee doesn’t end up with Caleb at the end of the series.
+He is also the first to admit that Gabriel is one of his favorite characters.
+(I have to say here that Gabriel makes the third point in very fascinating love triangle for me, which means the future is certainly not set in stone until the final book.
 Sorry, Sammi.)

-The character of Amelia … I like to say that she is inspired by one of my students, Amelia Wood, but I have to explain that.
+The character of Amelia … I like to say that she is inspired by one of my students, Amelia Wood-Chavez, but I have to explain that.
 The real Amelia is not quite the selfish brat that she is in the book.
-(I like to tell her she’s a brat, but she is totally not … as much.)
+(I like to tell her she’s a brat, but she is totally not… as much.)
 The real Amelia is mature and giving and cares about affecting others in a positive way.
-The real inspiration, though, comes from the relationship that Whitnee develops with Amelia throughout the book – they become like sisters.
+The real inspiration, though, comes from the relationship that Whitnee develops with Amelia throughout the books—like sisters.
 And I really do feel that way about my real Amelia, despite our age difference.
-She is like me in a lot of ways, and then not … which is a good thing.
+She is like me in a lot of ways, and then not… which is a good thing.